HaarigerHarald/android-youtubeExtractor/README.md

     ytEx.execute(youtubeLink);

-The important thing is the ytFiles SparseArray.
-Because YouTube videos are available in multiple formats we can choose one by calling ytFiles.get(itag).
-One ytFile contains the url and its appropriate meta data like: "mp4 1280x720" or "m4a dash aac"
+The ytFiles SparseArray is a map of available media files for one YouTube video, accessible by their itag value.
+For further infos about itags and their associated formats refer to: [Wikipedia - YouTube Quality and formats](http://en.wikipedia.org/wiki/YouTube#Quality_and_formats).

+The format data like: codec, container, height and audio bitrate can be accessed through getMeta() of the YtFile class.

-For further infos have a look at the supplied sample YouTube Downloader app.
-It uses the "Share" function in the official YouTube app to download the files provided by YouTube.
-It doesn't have a launcher entry though so don't be irritated.
+There is a very simple example YouTube Downloader app in the src directory, that uses the "Share" function in the official YouTube app (no launcher entry).

 ## Requirements

 Android 3.0 and up for Webview Javascript execution see [js-evaluator-for-android](https://github.com/evgenyneu/js-evaluator-for-android)

 Not signature enciphered Videos may work on lower Android versions (untested).

+## Limitations

+Those videos aren't working:

+* Everything private (private videos, bought movies, ...)
+* Live streams
+* RTMPE urls (very rare)

 ## Advanced YouTube Downloader App